simonlotzkar/1800_20233_17/README.md

 * [Limitation] If the user denies or doesnt have geolocation, doesnt display restaurants
     * => display restaurants without distance information if the user's geolocation fails
 * [Limitation] Deleting refreshes instead of removes on profile update log when deleting
+* [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant as the score can be simply found by counting the number of voterIDs.

 ## 5. Future Plans
-Expansions (large multi-feature additions), features, and optimizations that can be made after launching the app:
+Expansions (large multi-feature additions) and features that can be made after launching the app:
 * [Expansion] Allow users to submit an update for any product instead of just icecream (eg. smoothies)
 * [Expansion] Add other restaurants to the catalog (eg. TimHortons)
 * [Feature] Add a submission form for users to request a missing restaurant to be added